MicrosoftDocs/kaizala-docs.fr-FR/Articles/Actions/KASClient/generated/classes/kasclient.kasuser.md

 **● ID**: *`string`* = ""

-ID d'utilisateur unique
+ID d’utilisateur unique

 ___
 <a id="name"></a>

 ###  <a name="name"></a>name

 **● nom**: *`string`* = ""

-Nom de l'utilisateur («vous» pour l'utilisateur actuel)
+Nom de l’utilisateur («vous» pour l’utilisateur actuel)

 ___
 <a id="originalname"></a>

 ###  <a name="originalname"></a>originalName

 **● originalName**: *`string`* = ""

-N'envisagez pas «vous»
+N’envisagez pas «vous»

 ___
 <a id="phonenumber"></a>

 ###  <a name="phonenumber"></a>phoneNumber

 **● phoneNumber**: *`string`* = ""

-Numéro de téléphone de l'utilisateur
+Numéro de téléphone de l’utilisateur

 ___
 <a id="picturebgcolor"></a>

 ###  <a name="picturebgcolor"></a>pictureBGColor

 **● pictureBGColor**: *`string`* = ""

-Si le PictureUrl n'est pas là, nous devons utiliser les initiales des utilisateurs comme profil pic, sous deux membres
+Si le PictureUrl n’est pas là, nous devons utiliser les initiales des utilisateurs comme profil pic, sous deux membres

 ___
 <a id="pictureinitials"></a>

 ###  <a name="pictureinitials"></a>pictureInitials